Memorial Lake State Park

 Cross-country Skiing: The easy rolling terrain and open nature of the park lends itself to excellent opportunities for short distance cross-country ski trips for the novice and experienced skier.

 Ice Fishing: The 85-acre Memorial Lake is open for ice fishing except for the ice skating area.
 Muskellunge, northern pike, perch and catfish are common species caught through the ice.
+Ice thickness is not monitored.

 Ice Skating: A one-acre area is available for ice skating in the Middle Road boat launch/mooring cove.
+Ice thickness is not monitored.

 Access for People with Disabilities